Calamus (software)

 Calamus is a desktop publishing application, originally built for the Atari ST computer.
-The first version was released on July 1, 1987 by the former German software company DMC GmbH.
-It is also able to run under a built-in and transparent Atari emulator on Windows, or on other platforms such as Mac OS 9 and Mac OS X, using any available TOS emulator.
+The first version was released on July 1, 1987, by the former German software company DMC GmbH.

 Calamus is a software RIP application which generates high-quality output in any resolution.
 It was one of the first DTP applications supporting an own vector font format, notable for its support for automatic kerning even where adjacent characters are set in different fonts or at different sizes.
 Its high modularity offers features for almost every purpose in desktop publishing.
 Calamus also was one of the first DTP apps to support real virtual objects and frames, nondestructive vector masks, and editable PS/PDF import.
 Its (adjustable) measurement base of 1/10,000mm allows accurate positioning of elements.

 Calamus was ported to Windows by MGI Software and was released as Calamus 95.
 In 1997, distribution rights for the program were taken over by the German company invers Software, which sold the program and developed new versions for the next two decades.
 In March 2018, invers Software was closed, and sales and development of Calamus were discontinued, although the official website is still functioning as of 2022.

 The current and last version of Calamus is Calamus SL 2015, also available as SLC 2015 (complete edition with all additional modules) and LE 2015 (lite edition with restricted number of modules).